Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-services.md

 }
 ```

 Domain services make it easy to coordinate the work of multiple aggregates.

-How‐
-ever, it is important to always keep in mind the aggregate pattern’s limitation of modi‐
-fying only one instance of an aggregate in one database transaction.
-Domain services
+However, it is important to always keep in mind the aggregate pattern’s limitation of modifying only one instance of an aggregate in one database transaction.

-are not a loophole around this limitation.
-The rule of one instance per transaction
+Domain services are not a loophole around this limitation.
+The rule of one instance per transaction still holds true.

-still holds true.
-Instead, domain services lend themselves to implementing calculation
-logic that requires reading the data of multiple aggregates.
+Instead, domain services lend themselves to implementing calculation logic that requires reading the data of multiple aggregates.

-It is also important to point out that domain services have nothing to do with micro‐
-services, service-oriented architecture, or almost any other use of the word service in
+It is also important to point out that domain services have nothing to do with microservices, service-oriented architecture, or almost any other use of the word service in software engineering.
-software engineering.

 It is just a stateless object used to host business logic.

 ## References